-Kerala holds the pride of being the most beautiful places in the world to visit all-round the year.
+Kerala holds the pride of being one of the most beautiful places in the world to visit all-round the year.
 However, it is generally believed that December to February months are the ideal time to visit Kerala.
 But, I would like to tell you one thing here.
 As you look for the best things to do in Kerala, the monsoon creates magic in this state in India.

 I would like to tell you that Kerala has a couple of rainy seasons.
 The first rainy season in God’s own country begins in June every year, while the second begins in mid-October.
 The second rainy season will end at around mid-November.

-During this sun shining time, you will feel excited to see the sun’s rays passing through wet palm fonds.
+During this suny time, you will feel excited to see the sun’s rays passing through wet palm fonds.
 The temperatures during this season will range from the utmost 29 to 230C.
 In short, the season will be pleasant for you and your family to enjoy the experiences offered by Kerala.